aqaranewbiz/mysql-aqara/README.md

    - Verify your MySQL connection parameters
    - Ensure MySQL server is running and accessible
    - Check firewall rules allowing the connection

+6. When using Smithery CLI with the --config parameter:
+   - Use single quotes around the JSON object
+   - Use double quotes for the JSON property names and values
+   - Do not include spaces in the JSON string
+   - Example:
+     ```bash
+     npx @smithery/cli@latest run @aqaranewbiz/mysql-aqara --config '{"host":"localhost","user":"<YOUR_USER>","password":"<YOUR_PASSWORD>","database":"<YOUR_DATABASE>"}'
+     ```

+## Security Considerations

+- Never commit real database credentials to version control
+- Use environment variables or config files for sensitive data when possible
+- The `password` parameter is sensitive - be careful when logging or displaying it

 ## License